-Rel lated party as o counter party Relation-ship with Original owner which sold the property to The relationship of the original owner with Date of the The bases or reference used Purpose and Name of the Date of Transaction Status of the the counter the original in deciding the status of the properties transaction amount payment Counter party Company party Company transaction Amount price acquisition Other commitment Land August 2006 \$ 809,021 \$ 809,021 Jou Mu Textile - - - - - As specified in For operating use - Building November 2006 432,000 388,800 Corporation, and etc. Johnny Ko (c) & Leeming Mis - - - - - contract As specified in contract For operating use Payment made according to construction progress Building improvements November 2006 223,800 201,420 Chung-Rui Construction Corporation Ltd. - - - - - As specified in contract For operating use Payment made according to construction progress Building April 2007 178,000 124,600 Jun-Biau Construction Corporation Ltd. - - - - - As specified in contract For operating use Payment made according to construction progress
+Related party as counter party Name of the Date of Transaction Status of Construction Relation-ship with the Original owner which sold the property to the counter The relationship of the original owner with the Date of the original A The bases or reference used in deciding the Purpose and status of the Other constituted properties transaction amount payment Counter party Company party Company transaction Amount price acquisition Other commitment Land August 2006 \$ 809,021 \$ 809,021 Jou Mu Textile Corporation, and etc. - - - - As specified in contract For operating use - Building November 2006 432,000 388,800 Johnny Ko (c) & Leeming Mis - - - - - As specified in contract For operating use Payment made according to construction progress Building improvements November 2006 223,800 201,420 Chung-Rui Construction Corporation Ltd. - - - - - As specified in contract For operating use Payment made according to construction progress Building April 2007 178,000 124,600 Jun-Biau Construction Corporation Ltd. - - - - As specified in contract For operating use Payment made according to construction progress